 Myanmar is Open for Business

-Steps towards modernization would not have been possible if the country had not ‘opened’ its doors to the rest of the world.
+Steps towards modernization wouldn’t have been possible if the country didn’t open its doors to the global economy.
 From being one of the most isolated countries in the world with an unbelievably high number of sanctions, Myanmar has turned to one of the fastest developing countries in Southeast Asia.

 The Yangon Stock Exchange (YSX) isn’t any different.
 Co-founded by the state-owned Myanmar Economic Bank Daiwa Securities, along with the Tokyo Stock Exchange, YSX is an investment valued at around US$25 million.

 There is a lot of optimism revolving around the establishment of YSX.
-The head of Telenor Myanmar, Petter Furberg, expressed his hope that this is the first step towards developing a debt capital market which could even prove useful for international companies such as the one he belongs to.
-He also mentioned that this could make local companies more attractive to work for and counteract the “brain-drain”
+The head of Telenor Myanmar, Petter Furberg, expressed his hope that this is the first step towards developing a debt capital market.
+He also mention that it could make local companies more attractive to work for and counteract Myanmar’s brain-drain.

 With rising optimism also comes caution.
 The Myanmar stock exchange will take a long time to become fully active and a legitimate stock exchange platform.